 Homewood Suites by Hilton San Diego Downtown/Bayside

-Recently renovated and reopened last fall, this extended stay San Diego hotel is getting rave reviews.
-Each of the 160 large, contemporary suites has a fully equipped kitchen, work desk and separate living area.
+Homewood Suites is an extended stay San Diego hotel with contemporary suites that have fully equipped kitchens, work desks, and separate living areas.
 Don’t feel like cooking?
 Opt for room service, the onsite 24-hour Suite Shop with snacks or any one of San Diego’s best restaurants located within walking distance.
 This hotel will also fill your suite’s full-sized fridge with groceries, by request.
 Other perks include daily hot breakfast and a Monday–Thursday evening social hour.
-And, Homewood Suites by Hilton San Diego Downtown/Bayside is literally steps from the attractions on the Embarcadero and Little Italy.Book Now

 Location: Little Italy